 Two bridges connect the northern part of the Baakenhafen neighborhood with the southern part.
 The 170 m long Baakenhafen Bridge, opened in August 2013, is outstanding in many respects.
 On the one hand, it is a road bridge from which the middle bridge element can be removed for water traffic with the help of the tide, and on the other hand, it is a much-frequented place to spend time.
 The special bridge design shields traffic noise and allows a special panorama of the Elbe, the harbor and central HafenCity.
 The crossing is supplemented by the central pedestrian bridge between the northern part of Baakenhafen quarter and the Baakenpark peninsula, which also carries all the supply and disposal mains for the southern part of the neighborhood.
 The mains could not be routed along the road as usual due to the removability of the central bridge element of the Baakenhafen bridge.

-It is not only because of bus traffic that streets retain a central development function, though their space allocation between roadway, cycle lane and sidewalk has shifted in favor of the ancillary areas important for pedestrians and cyclists.
+Streets in HafenCity, whose space allocation between roadway, cycle lane and sidewalk has shifted in favor of the ancillary areas important for pedestrians and cyclists, retain a central development function.
 On the one hand, the important supply and disposal mains lie beneath the road.
 In HafenCity, this includes a separate system for rainwater and wastewater, which ensures that polluted and clean water are channeled away separately – even in the event of flooding.
 The rainwater on roads and bridges is also cleaned before being introduced into the storm drainage system.
 On the other hand, roads also retain an important traffic access function.
 In the event of an emergency, for example, every building must be accessible to firefighters and ambulances.
 Prior to the construction of the final roadway surfaces, pedestrian and cycle paths, tree planting and parking bays, the roads are mostly laid out temporarily.
 This avoids impacting the final design during construction activities.

 The fact that vehicle accessibility can be combined with traffic calming is shown, for example, by the street Am Lohsepark.
 The street on the west side of the park is designed as a bicycle boulevard.
 The low curb creates a soft demarcation between slower pedestrians and faster cyclists, who can mix on the street surface in certain cases.
 Other neighborhood streets are designed for mixed traffic of cyclists and cars.
 Here, the street design generally provides for slower travel, but still allows for regular bus services.